gamemanual0/gm0/source/docs/awards/judging-presentation.rst

 ------------

 - **You are a team, act like one**.
 You should practice multiple times with each other and act as a team.
 Don't talk over each other, let everyone have a chance to respond.
 You should know each other's scripts and also how to answer a broad range of questions.
 - Be professional.
 Always assume a judge is watching you.
 While you don't have to abstain from fun, be careful of how you act.
-When you encounter judges, be on your best behaviour and be as professional as you can.
+When you encounter judges, be on your best behavior and be as professional as you can.
 - **Be Consistent!** If you say something during the beginning Q&A, make sure you say the same thing during pit judging.
 If you call out one specific mechanism as innovative, don't talk about a different mechanism when questioned.
 Always be consistent.
 - Vary who answers the questions. **Make sure everybody has an oppertunity to speak**
 - Use your portfolio!
 You can use it to reference things or point to various sections, especially if you can't remember something in the moment